-Find the reminds of someone who has passed away can be overwhelming, shocking, and traumatic.
+Finding the remains of someone who has passed away can be overwhelming, shocking, and traumatic.
 Unfortunately, unattended death scenes can be grisly depending on the exact circumstances of the death.
 Not only will you need to recover emotionally and psychologically from the experience, but also take steps to have remains removed and the area cleaned.
 Common biohazards associated with unattended deaths include blood, bodily fluids, and biological material.
 We strongly recommend that you do not attempt biohazard cleanup on your own, as there is a potential risk of spreading contaminants.

 What is an Unattended Death